Ohio University: Media

-Students operate a newspaper, television, and radio stations at Ohio University.
+The university operates the Ohio University Press, publishing on a range of subjects.
+Students operate a newspaper, television, radio stations, numerous online sites, among more media, at Ohio University.
 The main newspaper, The Post, publishes in print once a week and online all days of the week while the university is in session, and is officially independent of the university and its administration.
 Ohio University Public Television is a PBS affiliate broadcasting on WOUB Athens/WOUC Cambridge.
 In addition to national PBS programs, WOUB features Newswatch, a nightly news broadcast with student reporters.
 Other student-produced programs include Gridiron Glory (following the Southeastern Ohio and parts of West Virginia high school football season, the recipient of many Emmys) and Bobcat Blitz (following the Ohio Bobcats during the year).
 WOUB also airs The OUtlet, a radio show and podcast featuring stories wherever "campus meets community."
 WOUB-FM 91.3 Athens, WOUC-FM 89.1 Cambridge, WOUH-FM 91.9 Chillicothe, WOUL-FM 89.1 Ironton, and WOUZ-FM 90.1 Zanesville broadcast the same programs throughout southeastern Ohio.
 Separate public radio programming is also heard in Athens on WOUB AM 1340.
 ACRN ("The Rock Lobster"), founded in 1971, is an Internet radio-only station and the university's only student-run radio station.
 Ohio University has an amateur radio (also known as ham radio) club, the Ohio University Amateur Radio Club, call sign W8PZS, that operates out of Stocker Center.
 The New Political is a web publication with the latest news on campus and state politics.
 Thread Magazine is the fashion quarterly and Backdrop is the campus periodical about pop culture; both are written by undergraduates.
 OHIO Today is the official university magazine for alumni and friends, and OHIO Women is its female-reader digest.
 The university also publishes the OHIO News page, the institution's official online news and information resource.
 OHIO Forum is the official online publication of the College of Arts & Sciences.
 OIT (Ohio Information Technology) is the university tech depot and help desk, responsible for a wide range of duties from CatMail (campus email) to hosting official websites.